 2. Time and money in maintenance

-Costs for pool vacs, for example, vary wildly depending on size to functionality (scrubbing, leaf removal).
-Home Depot sells a leaf vac for just $90 but also a Turbo in-ground automatic robotic cleaner for $1,715.
+Costs for pool vacs vary widely depending on size and functionality (scrubbing, leaf removal).
+Big home-improvement chains sell leaf vacs for as little as $39 but also offer robotic in-ground pool cleaners for $1,400.
 Just wading through the options could give you a headache.

-You can hire a pool service but expect to shell out $125 on average for weekly professional maintenance.
+You can hire a pool service, but expect to shell out about $80 to $200 a month on average for weekly professional maintenance (between $20 and $50 a week).

-If you live in a warm climate you might get to enjoy the pool year-round, but in other parts of the country, there are additional costs for seasonal shutdown, too.
-In addition, you’ll pay higher utility bills when the pool’s in use, an extra $300 annually for the additional electricity needed, according to HomeAdvisor, a website that helps connect homeowners with local professionals that do repair and remodeling.
+If you live in a warm climate, you might get to enjoy the pool year-round, but in other parts of the country, there are additional costs for seasonal shutdown, too.
+According to HomeAdvisor, a website that helps connect homeowners with local professionals that do repairs and remodeling, you’ll also pay higher utility bills when the pool’s in use: an extra $300 annually for the additional electricity needed, and between $60 and $120 for water to fill a standard 15,000-to-30,000-gallon pool.
+In drought-prone areas like California, there may also be an overuse fee.

 3. Scary safety issues